MyPortugalHoliday.com

 The Tróia Peninsula, as seen from Setubal castle

-Suited for?
-Sunbathing, water sports, activities and socialising
+Ideal for: Sunbathing, water sports, activities, and socialising

 Related articles: Praia da Rocha guide